postadress/sublime-robot-framework-assistant/README.md

 Configuration for typical Gherkin stories:
 "robot_framework_keyword_prefixes" : ["Given","When","Then","And","But"]

+## Special settings for the `start_current_robot_test` command

+### robot_framework_output_path
+Where to save output, report, log and debug files produced while running Robot tests.

+By default those files will be saved in `robot_framework_workspace`.

+### robot_framework_keep_console
+If set to true, the console will stay open after running a test.

+By default the console is closed immediately after the test has finished.

+Works only on Windows.

+### robot_framework_consolewidth
+Defines the width of the console output when running a test.

 # Syntax definitions
 By default this plugin will be used with files which extension is `.robot` and plugin will use four spaces as cell separator.
 The